catriiona/TeamCoders_Event_Based_Model/docs/index.md

 with the facilitators to help them solve the task.

 #### Day 10(Approximately 1-2 hours)
-THis will be a final virtual session where each team will present their work, what they learned on the project, and how they think it will help with their future research.
+This will be a final recap session where each team will present their work, what they learned on the project, and how they think it will help with their future research.